Nirmitee.io

 What if the AI misses a critical alert?

-AI-powered alerting should be additive, not replacement.
+AI-powered alerting should be additive, not a replacement.
 Maintain hard safety thresholds (BP over 180/120, glucose over 500, SpO2 under 85%) that always trigger critical alerts regardless of the AI model output.
 The AI layer reduces false positives in the moderate range while preserving absolute safety thresholds.

 How do you handle patients who intentionally game their readings?